CryptoChem0000/rebalance-dashboard-sui/README-cloud-bots.md

 Finally, click on the `Run query` button at the top right, and you should see the latest logs of your bot

 # How to see a dashboard with stats of your bot
-First login to the Grafana website https://08fa.grafana.archway.io/login
+First login to the Grafana website https://08fa.grafana.archway.io/login (credentials available on 1password)

 Then click on `Dasbhoards` on the left side of the screen